docksal/ci-agent/README.md

 on the agent.
 E.g. cloning/pushing a repo, running commands over SSH on a remote deployment environment.

+`REMOTE_BUILD_BASE`

+The directory location on the remote server where the repositories should be cloned down to and built.
+Defaults to `/home/ubuntu/builds`

 Other features and integrations are usually configured at the Bitbucket repo level.
 See below.

 ### Bitbucket Pipelines